 The Museum was founded in 1990 as the Eastport Historical Committee; in 2000, the scope was expanded to cover all of Annapolis.
-The Museum’s campus is the site of the last remaining oyster packing plant in the area, the McNasby Oyster Company.
+The Museum Campus is the site of the last historic oyster packing plant in the area, the McNasby Oyster Company.
 The McNasby building was severely damaged by Hurricane Isabel in 2003.
 In December 2008, the Museum re-opened the newly restored McNasby’s building and today provides the Annapolis area with a waterfront educational facility, an exhibition gallery, and an assembly hall that is in daily use for classes, history and heritage programs, lectures, concerts, and community and business meetings.

 A Brief History of Maritime Annapolis

 When the first English settlers arrived in Annapolis in 1649, they found the pristine Chesapeake Bay and a Native American population that had been living from the bounty of the Bay for centuries.

 From their small, hand-built boats, the first Europeans gathered oysters, caught fish and crabs, and grew their own crops to feed their growing families.
 They also grew tobacco for trade.
 In these early days, growing “sot-weed” was the way the wealthiest Annapolitans made their money.

 Port of Call

 Founded in 1695, Annapolis became an important port for shipping barrels of tobacco to England.
 Sailing ships returned from across the Atlantic Ocean and up the Bay to Annapolis Harbor with an amazing assortment of goods for sale.
 Some ships also brought slaves, like the one in 1767 that brought a man from Africa named Kunta Kinte.